electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 That tree structure is a valid representation of the book's structure.
 However, think about the *design* of these elements.
 Visually, we will want the `h1` 'Introduction' to look like the `h2` 'Chapter 1'.
 And the `h1` 'Part 1' should be much bigger and heavier, and have its own page.

-As editors, we may be tempted to make 'Introduction' an `h2`, so that it looks like the `h2` 'Chapter'; but this would break our tree structure.
+As editors, we may be tempted to make 'Introduction' an `h2`, so that it *looks like* the `h2` 'Chapter'; but this would break our tree structure.
 Computers can't appreciate our designs, they can only follow our structure.
 It's useful to think how a screen reader would speak out the structure of a page to a blind person: the structure of heading levels is a crucially important way for a blind person to follow the structure of the page.

 So we have to look out for the human tendency to break the tree structure because we're thinking visually, and not separating content and design.

-The real solution here is to use `h1` for 'Introduction', and to make it *look* less prominent than 'Part 1' in our CSS stylesheets.
+The real solution here is to use `h1` for 'Introduction', and to make it *look* less prominent than 'Part 1' in our *CSS stylesheets*.

 Maintaining a consistent tree structure can be harder than it looks.
 Keep your eyes peeled for broken tree structures in the documents you edit!